 In 2015 I lost my dad to suicide.
 He never left a note or gave me a chance to say goodbye.
 Until that moment I had lived a sheltered life.
 The only family members I had lost were my elderly grandparents.
 Tragedy was something I had only seen in movies.
 In 2018 a friend urged me to volunteer with him at the Suicide Prevention Center.
 After volunteering once a week for two years, I became a Supervisor.
 Now I train and mentor new Crisis Counselors.
 Dealing with loss, grief, pain, suffering, mental illness, and suicide has become my new comfort zone.
 So has love, empathy, and hope.

-Working at the Suicide Prevention center, especially during this pandemic, has completely altered my perspective on life and made me a much richer human being.
-When my grandkids ask me what I was doing in 2020/21 I will be able to tell them with immense pride that I was a First Responder who helped a lot of people in desperate need of compassion.
+Working at the Suicide Prevention Center has completely altered my perspective on life and made me a much richer human being.
+When my grandkids ask me what I was doing during the pandemic, I will be able to tell them with immense pride that helped many people in desperate need of compassion.

 You can also help the cause through a tax-deductible donation DONATE HERE